Non-stationary noise in gravitational wave analyses: The wavelet domain noise covariance matrix: The WDM Transform

-where $\nu_d(x)$ is the unit-normalized incomplete Beta function.
+for $0\leq x\leq 1$, with $\nu_d(x)=0$ for $x<0$ and $\nu_d(x)=1$ for $x>1$.
 The quantities $A$, $B$ satisfy the constraint $2A+B = \Delta \Omega$.
 The choice of $A$ and $d$ set the shape of the frequency domain and time domain window functions.
 One of the nice features of the WDM wavelet basis is that they can be computed at cost $N\log N$ using fast Fourier transforms.
-Starting with time domain data $x[i]$ the transform is given by
+In the expressions below we focus on the interior frequency layers, $1\leq m \leq N_f-1$.
+The DC and Nyquist layers have half-width frequency pixels and only one valid time parity, and are omitted here to avoid obscuring the main sign conventions.